 Ugo's research interests lie in the impact of digital transformation on financial services (fintech).
 Among them, I am especially interested in financial advisory (for instance roboadvisory) and digital lending, for instance peer to peer lending, crowdfunding and invoice trading.

 Marco's primary interest is the development of probabilistic models of interaction (interacting agents) and therefore I research in the field of social interactions and their mainly economic applications.

 His key topics include: Complex systems and interacting agents, diffusion of innovation, decision theory, optimal control, social interactions, opinion dynamics, data-driven inventory management.

-Elisa is assistant professor at the Department of Management of the Ca' Foscari University of Venice.
-Graduated in Statistics and Economics at the University of Rome, in 2009 she got a PhD in Economics at the University of Cambridge.
+Elisa is graduated in Statistics and Economics at the University of Rome and holds a PhD in Economics at the University of Cambridge.
 She has previously worked at the Catholic University of the Sacred Heart, the Joint Research Centre (European Commission), Brunel University London, and the Central Bank of Italy.

 Scientific director of CAMI, Center for Automotive and Mobility Innovation

 Fesearch associate of the Program on Vehicle and Mobility Innovation, Mack Institute for Innovation Management at the Wharton School of the University of Pennsylvania, USA and of Istituto di Ricerche sulle Innovazione e Servizi per lo Sviluppo (IRISS), Italian National Research Council (CNR).